harness/developer-hub/release-notes/self-managed-enterprise-edition.md

    The issue is fixed now.

-- Http step with mtls not working due to exception caused during delegate capability check for the step (CDS-87547, ZD-55531)
+- Http step with MTLS not working due to exception caused during delegate capability check for the step (CDS-87547, ZD-55531)

    The issue is fixed now.